kou/gem-milkode/README.md

 # gem-milkode

-gem-milkode makes all installed specs milkable.
+gem-milkode makes all installed gems milkable.
 You can search source codes of installed gems automatically.

 ## How to use